wslyhbb/vuejs-datepicker/README.md

       to: new Date(2017, 2, 25)
     }],
     // a custom function that returns true if the date is disabled
-    // this can be used for wiring you own logic to disable a date if none
+    // this can be used for wiring your own logic to disable a date if none
     // of the above conditions serve your purpose
-    // this function should accept a date and return true if is disabled
+    // this function should accept a date and return true if it is disabled
     customPredictor: function(date) {
       // disables the date if it is a multiple of 5 if(date.getDate() % 5 == 0){